opleary/PHP2650Project/index.md

 The second dataset was found on Kaggle, an online community platform for data scientists and machine learning enthusiasts allowing for the public-use of a vast array of practical datasets.
-This dataset contains the employee attrition information of 1,129 employees.
+This dataset contains the employee attrition information of 1,129 employees[15].

 Unlike the PBC dataset, this data consists of many categorical variables with most of them having more than two-levels (many split-points).

 **Model Tuning**

-In the case of the random survival forest model, we will tune for two parameter values, number of variables to possibly split at each node (mtry) and minimum size of terminal node (nodesize).
+In the case of the random survival forest model, we will consider tuning for two parameter values, number of variables to possibly split at each node (mtry) and minimum size of terminal node (nodesize).
 We will choose the combination on each data set that yields the lowest out-of-bag error.

 **Evaluating the Models: Variable Importance**

 For each model, we will assess the ranked **variable importance**.
-We’ll do this using the `varImp` function from the `caret` package in R[14].
+We’ll do this using the `varImp` function from the `caret` package in R[16].
-This function tracks the changes in metric statistics for each predictor and accumulates the reduction in the statistic when each predictor’s feature is added to the model.
+This function tracks the changes in metric statistics for each predictor and accumulates the reduction in the statistic when each predictor is added to the model.
 The reduction is the measure of variable importance.
 For trees/forests, the prediction accuracy on the out of bag sample is recorded.
 The same is done after permuting each predictor variable.
-The difference between the two accuracies are averaged over all trees, and normalized by the standard error.
+The difference between the two accuracies are averaged over all trees and normalized.
 We’ll aim to compare how each of the two models rank the importance of the different covariates.

 **Evaluating the Models: Brier Scores**

-In certain applications, it is of interest to compare the predictive accuracy of different survival regression strategies for building a risk prediction model.
+In comparative studies, it is of interest to measure the predictive accuracy of different survival regression strategies for building a risk prediction model.
 There are several metrics that can be used to assess the resulting probabilistic risk predictions.
-We’re going to focus on one of the most popular metrics, the **Brier score**[15].
-The brier score for an individual is defined as the squared difference between observed survival status (1 = alive at time t and 0 = dead at time t) and a model based prediction of surviving up to time t.
-The survival status at time t will be right censored for some data.
-For time to event outcome, this measure can be estimated point-wise over time.
-We will concentrate on comparing the performance of our models using **prediction error curves** that are obtained by combining time-dependent estimates of the population average Brier score.
+We’re going to focus on one of the most popular metrics, the **Brier score**[17].
+The brier score for an individual is defined as the squared difference between observed survival status (1 = censored at time t and 0 = event experienced at time t) and a model based prediction of ‘surviving’ up to time t.
+The survival status at time t will be right-censored for some data.
+For time-to-event outcome, this measure can be estimated point-wise over time.
+We will concentrate on comparing the performance of our models using **prediction error curves** that are obtained by combining time-dependent estimates of the population average Brier score[18].

 Using a test sample of size
 <img src="https://render.githubusercontent.com/render/math?math=N_{test}"/>